The directory below lists some of our graduate students from our graduate programs.

 - Email: kirtika1@student.ubc.ca

-View ProfileKirtika Kattel is a PhD student at Peter A. Allard School of Law, whose research focuses on the study of structural human rights violations in South Asia, particularly, the practice of caste-based discrimination.
+View ProfileKirtika Kattel is a PhD candidate at the Peter A. Allard School of Law, whose research focuses on the study of structural human rights violations in South Asia, particularly, the practice of caste-based discrimination.
 Her research explores the intersection of law and society, the impact of culture and religion in law, and their implications for justice and equality in society.
 She holds an LLM (hons.) from the University of Melbourne and has over three years of experience working in various non-profit non-governmental organizations in Nepal.

 - Allard School of Law